 - Job Hunting Services – resumes and recruitment/temp agencies

-On the Job Boards and Daily Bulletin page I have given you, at the top of the page, a daily bulletin (which you can subscribe to by email) that lists new job opportunities on the online job boards that I scan.
-Does this include EVERY job board that’s available on line – no. I don’t pull job listings from Craigslist, Monster.ca, Workopolis or other ‘conglomeration’ type sources.
+On the Job Bulletins and Online Job Boards page you’ll find links to the daily fresh sheet (newly listed jobs) as well as links to jobs closing in the current month and those closing after the current month ends and with no closing date specify.
+You might wonder if I scan each and every job board that’s available on line – the answer is no. I don’t pull job listings from Craigslist, Monster.ca, Workopolis or other ‘conglomeration’ type sources.
 If you think that I should feature listings from one of these sources send me a compelling email and I’ll consider it.
 And if there is an online job board I’ve missed please let me know.
-Also keep in mind that although I call this a ‘daily’ bulletin it may in fact only come out three times a week.
+Also keep in mind that although I call it a ‘daily fresh sheet’ it may in fact not come out every day if I am away on vacation – sometimes a girl just likes to unplug.

 On the Skills Upgrading page I’ve divided the information into two major categories – soft and hard.
 Soft are those that aren’t really quantifiable or measurable – things like ‘dealing with difficult people’ or workplace diversity training.
 Hard are those with tests, measurements and acknowledged/recognized levels.
 Things like medical terminology, keyboarding skills, software mastery and first aid.
 Obviously this list could go on forever and where do you draw the line between ‘skill upgrading’ and post-secondary education?
 For this website I have used an arbitrary cut off of six months.
 That is anything that takes longer than six months to complete is considered as more than skill upgrading and is not included.